 How to Prevent Access to Command Prompt on Windows 11 using Registry Editor?

-Although Group Policy Editor is the best method to apply a policy on Windows PC, it is not a part of Windows 11 Home edition.
+Although Group Policy Editor is the best method to apply a policy on Windows PC, it is not a part of the Windows 11 Home edition.
 So, you need to use Registry Editor to apply a policy on your Windows 11 Home computer if you use it.
 Rest all Pro and Enterprise editions users can continue using Group Policy.

 Step 1.
 Open the Registry Editor.

 Step 2.
 In the Registry Editor window, navigate to the following key from the left side pane:-

 Step 3.
 Then, right-click on the Windows folder and select the New > Key option.
 Name it as System.